pachterlab/gget/docs/src/enrichr.md

 `ax`
 Python only.
 Pass a matplotlib axes object for plot customization.
 (Default: None)

 **Flags**
 `-e` `--ensembl`
 Add this flag if `genes` are given as Ensembl gene IDs.

+`-bkgr` `--background`
+If True, use set of example genes from https://maayanlab.cloud/Enrichr/ as background.
+(Default: False)

 `-csv` `--csv`
 Command-line only.
 Returns results in CSV format.